 Will grew up in Charlottesville and was a Tech and UVa fan, but when the two went face to face, he always rooted for Tech.
 Will attended Tech from 1983-87, and after graduation returned to Charlottesville and worked from 1987-1994 as an engineer at Sperry Marine, Inc. Will eventually made his escape back down to the New River Valley in 1994 and after doing contract work for a year spent four years as a programmer at Kollmorgen in Radford, from 1995-1999.
 While working at Kollmorgen, Will decided to learn HTML and produce a web page on the Internet.
 TechSideline.com was the result and has been Will’s full-time job since the summer of 1999.

-A member of the Football Writers Association of America, Will assists managing editor Chris Coleman in the planning, writing, editing, and posting of content to the site.
+In addition to fulfilling many functions on TechSideline.com too numerous to mention here, Will writes articles for the site and assists managing editor Chris Coleman in the planning, writing, editing, and posting of content to the site.

 Chris joined TechSideline.com in July of 2005 and was named Managing Editor in January of 2009.
 Chris is responsible for the planning, editing, and posting of content to the site, and he writes a lot of it, too.
 Chris also takes care of customer service and various administrative duties for the site.
 If you need assistance with message board accounts, TSL Pass login issues, or other technical support for the site, Chris can help.